National Psoriasis Foundation Biosimilar Statement: Frequently Asked Questions

 To keep the patient-provider relationship at the center of all treatment planning, the statement acknowledges that:

-- The biosimilar must be designated by the FDA as interchangeable with the prescribed biologic for the specific indicated use.
+- the biosimilar has been designated by the Food and Drug Administration as interchangeable with the prescribed biologic for the specified indicated use;

-- NPF recommends that the pharmacy and the prescribing physician retain permanent records of all biosimilar substitutions.
+- upon notification of a substitution, the pharmacy and the prescribing physician are to retain a permanent record inthe patient's medical record of the biosimilar substitution.

 Could a pharmacist switch my medication from what my physician prescribed?